ethz-asl/glocal_exploration/README.md

       (Recommended if you wish to modify or create simulation worlds.)

-    **NOTE:** We are aware of the binary not running on certain systems due to graphics drivers issues.
+    **Note:** We are aware of the binary not running on certain systems due to graphics drivers issues.
 We recommend using the editor in this case.

 2. Install AirSim and the unreal_airsim simulator by following [these instructions](https://github.com/ethz-asl/unreal_airsim#Instalation).